 Expectations of volunteers

-Volunteers work out of the IRR’s office at Kings Cross (and only very rarely remotely) and are expected to commit to at last one and usually the same day a week.
-We expect volunteers to make such a commitment for a minimum of four months.
-(Obviously if for ill-health or pressure of studies, they cannot make certain days, they just let us know in advance.)
+In normal circumstances, volunteers work out of the IRR’s office at Kings Cross (and only very rarely remotely) and are expected to commit to at least one and usually the same day a week.
+(Obviously if for ill-health or pressure of studies, they cannot make certain days, they can just let us know in advance.)
 In very exceptional cases the IRR might consider giving a volunteer a block work experience placement eg over a long holiday period of at least six weeks.

 There is no formal educational requirement for volunteers but we do expect them to have a level of interest in and commitment to the issues that IRR covers and, if possible, some evidence that they have already done some work or been engaged in activities, even at a college- or community-based level, on ‘race’ issues.

 Since much of IRR’s work involves writing for publication, it would be an advantage if volunteers could write well, concisely and accurately.